madetech/handbook/roles/head_of_delivery_management.md

 Hiring and Careers
 - Scale supply of delivery managers ahead of demand
 - Management of delivery managers including performance, progression, career paths and succession planning
-- Make sure delivery managers are engaged and happy in their day to day
+- Maintain high-levels of motivation and retention in the delivery management team

 Demand Generation
 - Bid support, quality assurance and sponsorship

 Community and Thought Leadership
-- Continuously evolve ways of working, techniques, and technologies based on data on successful outcomes delivered for clients and improve the experience of our practitioners
+- Continuously improve service delivery and ways of working based on past successes and failures
-- Foster thriving community of practice and shared identity Consistently deliver thought leadership content and work with marketing to promote and drive growth
+- Foster thriving community of practice and shared identity
+- Consistently deliver thought leadership content and work with marketing to promote and drive growth
+- Encourage cross-community and multi-disciplinary collaboration

 ## Competencies